-Tinsel Town's Civil War: The Race For The SAG-AFTRA Presidency Is As Divided As Hillary V. Trump
+Tinsel Town's Civil War

 The reason for the intense debate amongst the members, is that a new contract has been presented to the union by Hollywood producers and they need to vote to accept it or reject it.
 By all accounts, Ms. Carteris’ party, Unite for Strength, seem to be the “Republicans,” while Mr. Morales’ party, Membership First, look to be the “Democrats.”

 Since the untimely death of former Pres.
-Ken Howard in 2016, Ms. Carteris has been acting President of the union and has won re-election.
-However, it’s worthy to note, the previous election was more like something you’d see in a banana republic; as the election was limited to the votes of board members only, the majority of whom belonged to Ms. Carteris’ party.
+Ken Howard in 2016, Ms. Carteris has been acting President of the union and has even won re-election.
+However, it’s worthy to note, the previous election was more like something you’d see in a banana republic; as the voting was limited to that of board members only, the majority of whom belonged to Ms. Carteris’ party.
 Not exactly a fair fight.
-This election proves to be different, as all union members will be allowed to vote.
+This election proves to be a bit different, as all union members will be allowed to vote.

 There are those, like Mr. Morales, who believe the former 90210 star is once-again, running a disingenuous campaign.
 One filled with deception, secrecy, disinformation, and untruths.
 Sound familiar?
-Ms. Carteris has been accused of doing everything she can to tilt the outcome her way; i.e. bringing security guards to member meetings and intentionally not providing microphones, thus creating a tense atmosphere of one-sided dialogues and unavoidable confrontation.
+Ms. Carteris has been accused of doing everything she can to tilt the outcome her way; i.e. flying all over the country and campaigning like a politician while the members pick up the tab, even bringing security guards to member meetings and intentionally not providing microphones, thus creating a tense atmosphere of one-sided dialogues and unavoidable confrontation.

 When there are microphones present, the meetings frequently dissolve into chaos if one of the opposing candidates attempts to speak.
 In fact, you can view the tail end of a recent gathering of union members here, and see for yourself just how cray-cray the sh#t’s actually gotten.
 About ten seconds in, when Mr. Morales tries to speak, the microphone is taken from him and all hell breaks loose.